-With the 2009 publication of the BATTLESCARRED trial (which stood for NT-proBNP-Assisted Treatment to Lessen Serial Cardiac Readmissions and Death),(1) it seemed that in the not too distant future, biomarker-guided therapy might allow physicians to personalize HF treatment.
+With the 2009 publication of the BATTLE-SCARRED trial (NT-proBNP-Assisted Treatment to Lessen Serial Cardiac Readmissions and Death),1 it seemed that in the not too distant future, biomarker-guided therapy might allow physicians to personalize HF treatment.
 The promise was based on the natriuretic peptides, which are excellent surrogates for ventricular stretch and volume overload.
 They seem ideally suited as a means to drive individual therapy for acute and chronic HF.

-More recently, Januzzi and colleagues performed a randomized trial comparing NT-proBNP-guided therapy to standard-of-care (SOC) management.(2) Subjects with systolic dysfunction and elevated NT-proBNP were randomized to SOC or to a targeted NT-proBNP concentration 1,000 pg/ml.
+More recently, Januzzi and colleagues performed a randomized trial comparing NT-proBNP-guided therapy to standard-of-care (SOC) management.2 Subjects with systolic dysfunction and elevated NT-proBNP were randomized to SOC or to a targeted NT-proBNP concentration ≤1,000 pg/mL.
 There were fewer clinical events in the subjects assigned to the NT-proBNP group, and these patients also had more outpatient visits and more aggressive medication titration.
-NT-proBNP–guided patients also had greater improvements in QOL and more improvements in left ventricular ejection fraction (LVEF).
+NT-proBNP–guided patients also had greater improvements in quality of life (QOL) and more improvements in left ventricular ejection fraction (LVEF).
 Thus, NT-proBNP–guided therapy indeed may improve clinical and echocardiographic endpoints compared with SOC.

 Thus, in contrast to the original hypothesis, the TIME-CHF team concluded, the value of BNP levels to guide therapy in addition to clinical symptom-based judgment seems limited despite their undisputed diagnostic and prognostic importance.
 Not only is it not beneficial, BNP-guided therapy may be harmful.